Bali – the Island of Gods

 Juice Ja Cafe – a discovery when we were thirsty for fresh juice.
-Organic everything, food, drinks, shop.
+Organic everything, food, drinks, shopping.
 We ended up going back for more.

-Sari Organik – a simple place for lunches in the midst of rice fields.
+Sari Organik – a simple place for lunches in the in amoungst the rice fields.
 No high expectations, just enjoy the track there, the view, the fresh home made food and juices and lay back.

 Casa Luna – Another place to taste local delicacies.
-This place is run by the lovely Australian-Indonesian couple who also have the Honeymoon Guesthouse and the
+This place is run by the lovely Australian-Indonesian couple who also have the Honeymoon Guesthouse close by.

 Locavore – Casual, modern cuisine made of local and fresh produce, with special menus for ‘herbivores’ .
-All ingredients are 100% tracable from sustainable, supporting domestic farmers, the local community.
+All ingredients are 100% traceable from sustainable, supporting domestic farmers, the local community.

 Nusantara – Get a taste of Indonesia.
 You won’t recognise anything on the menu.
 A refreshing feeling of discovering at Nusantara which means “Indonesian archipelago”.
 Home cuisine, excellent service, modern interior.
 A place to remember.